 Stephen Hsu, Vice President for Research and Graduate Studies

 Research and creative activity are part of the daily life of professors and students alike at Michigan State University.
 What scientists learn in their laboratories becomes what they teach and transfer into the marketplace.
 The goal of such curiosity, creativity, and learning, is a deeper understanding of individuals, society, and the world.

 In the land-grant, problem-solving tradition, Michigan State University’s research breakthroughs have improved life for people around the world, from cross-fertilization of corn in the 1870s to successful anticancer drugs in the 1960s and then to novel approaches for treating and stopping the spread of malaria in the 21st century.

 In concert with the Provost, the office is responsible for recruiting outstanding faculty through MSU's Global Impact Initiative, and maintaining synergy between research and creative scholarship and the education of graduate students through The Graduate School.
 The Office of the Vice President for Research and Graduate Studies:

-- promotes the increase in quality and quantity of Michigan State University research by providing many types of support, such as:
+- promotes the increase in the excellence of Michigan State University research by providing many types of support, such as: